 The Best Time to See the Northern Lights

-The natural phenomenon known as the Aurora Borealis, also called the Northern Lights, occur when electrons stream towards the Earth along its magnetic field and collide with air particles.
+The natural phenomenon known as the Aurora Borealis, also called the Northern Lights, occurs when electrons stream toward the Earth along its magnetic field and collide with air particles.
 The air then lights up, providing a spectacular visual display.

 Traveling to Sweden on a Budget